issuu/ocaml-protoc-plugin/README.md

 (either 0, or the value of the default option).

 However, It seems to be the norm for proto2, that it should be possible to determine if a field was transmitted or not.
-Therefore all non-repeated fields in proto2 are default - unless it has a default value, or is a required field.
+Therefore all non-repeated fields in proto2 are option types - unless the field has a default value, or is a required field.

-The specification is vague when it comes to serializing fields for proto2 syntax. (i.e. should fields with default values be serialized?).
-This implementation chooses to always serialize values, default or otherwise, for all fields which are set (i.e. `Some x`).
-This differs from proto3, which explicitly states that fields with default values should not be transmitted).
+The proto2 specification states that no default values should be transmitted.
+However, as it is normal to be able to identify if a field has been transmitted or not, only fields with an explicit default value will be omitted when the value for the field matches the default value.

 ## Invocation
 If the plugin is available in the path as `protoc-gen-ocaml`, then you